EUMETNET/eurodeo.github.io/_pages/projectactivities.markdown

 are made available through open web services, so that they can be accessed by anyone.

 An API for all observation variables is developed to provide data from the meteorological data providers.
-The system architechture is portable, scalable and modular system for taking into account possible extension to additional networks and datasets (e.g. 3rd party surface observations) in the future.
+The system architecture is portable, scalable and modular system for taking into account possible extension to additional networks and datasets (e.g. 3rd party surface observations) in the future.

 ## Warnings